XenOriginal/XiaoMi-Ruby-15.6-UMA-only/README.md

  HDMI is okay in 1080P, but work wrong in 4K

- Card Reader can passthrough to Virtualmachain, but not work in Mac
+ Card Reader can passthrough to Virtualmachine, but not work in Mac

  --------------------Warning-------------------------------